Managing Remote Teams and It’s Challenges

 Prioritise in-person interactions

-You can start with an annual meeting at the headquarters of your company, and have the meeting structured well in advance.
+You can start with an annual meeting at the headquarters of your company, and have the meeting structured in advance.
 Use the time to provide face-to-face coaching and guidance, and allocate enough time for socialising and developing personal rapport.

 You are the best judge for how often your team needs to be together in person.
 If you want to meet more frequently, choose a conference to attend together.
 Plan this into your budget when managing remote teams, so it’s feasible for your team to participate.